-Description: Concentration areas include aviation safety, flight operations, management, aviation maintenance management, aviation operations management, or security.
+Description: Concentration areas include aviation, drones, safety, flight operations, management, aviation maintenance management, aviation operations management, or security.
 This course prepares students for entry into and advancement within the diverse field of aviation specific to their desires and industry needs.
-This course along with the other aviation elective are taken as part of a Career Technical Education program covering the 12 learning segments.
+Students will have the opportunity to earn the FAA Part 107 certification as well as to prepare to take their Private Pilot Airplane (PAR) exam.
+This course is taken as part of a Career Technical Education program covering the 12 learning segments.

 - 1. Aviation Documentation

 - 2. Human Factors

 - 3. Aerodynamics

 - 4. Airplane Systems

-- 5. Aircraft Performance
+- Aircraft Performance

 - 6. Aviation Meteorology

 - 7. Communication and Flight Information

 - 8. Navigation

 - 9. Flight Planning

 - 10. Flight Environment

 - 11. Flight Maneuvers

 - 12. Safety